 Make it cozy, make it warm, make it inviting, make it yours.

 Who doesn’t love a vase filled with fresh flowers on the table?
+But sometimes you need some ideas for alternative flower arrangements.
 Perhaps it is in my Dutch blood, coming from the land of tulips, but a colourful, fragrant bouquet is one of the little things in life that makes me truly happy.
 You could buy a bouquet from the shop and put it straight in a vase at home, but try and be a bit more creative when arranging flowers and make your bouquet go further.
 Not a fan of colourful flowers?
 Choose greenery from the garden!
 Here are Five different ways to display fresh flowers in your home.